 If you do CTP, it shows the availability of both materials and available resources.
-So it determines the availability of components Y and Z to make the product X.
+So it determines the availability of components Y and Z to make product X.

-It also checks the number of products that can be produced using these materials and resources.
-Along with this, CTP also checks how many more components Y and Z and other resources are required to make more product X.
+It also checks the number of products produced using these materials and resources.
+It also limits how many more components Y and Z and other resources are required to make more product X.

 Determining the ideal working hours

 Cracks are generally deducted to attain the working hours.
 Thus, they are also known as the theoretically available hours.